Luqmaan-io/memory-card-game/README.md

 **Action Taken:** Updated `alt` attributes to meaningful descriptions (e.g., "blue hexagon", "purple diamond")
 **Result (After):** Screen readers now announce descriptive image names

-**Test** On page load a pop-up modal for "how to play" appears before the game begins **Issue** Creates a barrier between the user and the game.
-Users had no choice but to dismmiss the pop-up **Action taken** Update the Javascript to remove the function where the modal would show on page load or refresh **Result** Modal only shows when called with "how to play" button is clicked
+**Test:** On page load a pop-up modal for "how to play" appears before the game begins **Issue:** Creates a barrier between the user and the game.
+Users had no choice but to dismmiss the pop-up **Action taken:** Update the Javascript to remove the function where the modal would show on page load or refresh **Result:** Modal only shows when called with "how to play" button is clicked

 ### Javascript functionaility
+**Test:** Click a card to see if flip function works **Result (Before):** Front of card is shown with a `question mark` symbol **Expect result:** Card flips on its vertical axis to reveal the image on the back side **Result:** ✅ Working (cards flip correctly).

 ### User testing